-For more information about the profiles types and what can be configured with the custom profiles, check the Complete MDM payload list on Apple's website.
+For more information about the profile types and what can be configured with the custom profiles, check the Complete MDM payloads for Mac computers or the document Profile-Specific Payload Keys on Apple's website.

 - Start building a custom profile by creating a .mobileconfig file using Apple Configurator 2, Profile Manager, or another third-party software.
 For instructions, refer to Apple's documentation.

 - Go to Management > Configuration profiles page on Miradore and click Add > macOS > Advanced (custom).

 - Upload your .mobileconfig file or copy-paste its contents to the profile.

 - Notice that Miradore uses only the payload contents (inside PayloadContent-array) of the .mobileconfig file.
 Other XML contents are skipped.

 - Please note that you can use variables within the configuration profiles to handle data dynamically.
 The variables are available in the Add variables drop-down menu.
 In the example below, we use the $SerialNumber$ variable to show the device's serial number on the login screen.